 Alma Haser is portraitist fusing tradition with playfully futuristic distortions.
 While her primary medium is photography, she also uses intricate paper-folding techniques, collage, and more recently, puzzle-making to construct complex geometric forms.
 With absurdist humor and wit, Haser considers the way in which technology informs identity and how hyper-connectivity is changing what it means to be human.

 Alma Haser (b.
 1990, Black Forest, Germany) received a BA(Hons) in Photography in Art Practice from Nottingham Trent University in 2010.
-Shortlisted for the Taylor Wessing Portrait Prize at the National Portrait Gallery in 2012 for her piece The Ventriloquist, a portrait of two childhood friends, Alma has gone on to win third place at the 2012 Foto8 Summer Show and then the Magenta Foundation’s Bright Spark Award in 2013 for her Cosmic Surgery series.
+Shortlisted for the Taylor Wessing Portrait Prize at the National Portrait Gallery in 2012 for her piece The Ventriloquist, a portrait of two childhood friends, Alma has gone on to win awards at the 2012 Foto8 Summer Show and the Magenta Foundation’s Bright Spark Award in 2013 for her Cosmic Surgery series.
 Haser is based in London.